-A publicly traded partnership that has effectively connected income, gain, or loss must pay a withholding tax on distributions of that income made to its foreign partners and file Form 1042-S, unless an election is made to pay a withholding tax based on effectively connected taxable income allocable to its foreign partners.
+A publicly traded partnership (PTP) (defined on page 3) that has effectively connected income, gain, or loss must pay a withholding tax on distributions of that income made to its foreign partners and file Form 1042-S. A nominee that receives a distribution of effectively connected income from a PTP is treated as the withholding agent to the extent of the amount specified in the qualified notice received by the nominee.
+For this purpose, a nominee is a domestic person that holds an interest in a PTP on behalf of a foreign person.
 See Pub.
 515 for details.

-A publicly traded partnership that makes the election and other partnerships that have effectively connected gross income allocable to foreign partners must pay a withholding tax under section 1446.
-These amounts are reported on Form 8804, Annual Return for Partnership Withholding Tax (Section 1446), and Form 8805, Foreign Partner's Information Statement of Section 1446 Withholding Tax.
+Other partnerships that have effectively connected gross income allocable to foreign partners must pay a withholding tax under section 1446.
+These amounts are reported on Form 8804, Annual Return for Partnership Withholding Tax (Section 1446), and Form 8805, Foreign Partner's Information Statement of Section 1446 Withholding